 - Healthwatch Surrey is the respected, trusted and credible champion of the consumer for health and social care in Surrey.

-Goal: To have the relationships, people and organisational structure in place that enable us to be trusted by all of our stakeholders, collect the consumer voice and feed it back to the relevant parts of the system.
+Goal: To have the relationships and organisational structure in place to enable us to be trusted by all of our stakeholders, allowing us to collect experiences from local people and feed it back to the relevant parts of the system.
 We will be persistent in seeking outcomes and measuring our impact.

-- Healthwatch Surrey’s role, function and services are known, understood and valued by consumers and therefore they readily contact us.
+- Healthwatch Surrey’s role, function and services are known, understood and valued by local people who therefore readily contact us when they need us.

-Goal: To have a simple, widely understood identity and mission and ensure that at the time when people may benefit from contacting (or have stories to tell) Healthwatch Surrey, they know who we are and what we do, can find and interact with us easily and, where appropriate, do share their need and/or stories with us.
+Goal: To have a simple, widely understood identity and mission, ensuring that at the time when people may benefit from contacting Healthwatch Surrey, they know who we are and what we do, can find and interact with us easily and, where appropriate, share their need and/or experiences with us.

 - Our influencing is based on sound knowledge of local issues and the insight and experiences of local people.

-Goal: To acquire evidence, knowledge and insight that much more fully reflects consumer and local experience of services in Surrey and usage by different user groups, whilst ensuring that we actively seek out insight from seldom heard or hard to reach groups.
+Goal: To acquire evidence, knowledge and insight that reflect local people’s experiences of services in Surrey whilst ensuring that we actively seek out insight from seldom heard or hard to reach groups.